junclemente/ADS500B/README.md

 # ADS500B

 This is an edit to the README file.

+This file has been edited.